bollmann/searchi/README.md

-# searchengine
+# searchi -- our awesome IWS search engine!

-IWS Search Engine Project.
+That's it. :-)